chaitkul/Homography-Estimation/README.md

 # Homography-Estimation

-The objective is to perform camera pose estimation using homography.
+The objective is to perform camera pose estimation using homography without using inbuilt OpenCV functions.
 Given a video the task is to compute the rotation and translation between the camera and a coordinate frame whose origin is located on any one corner of the sheet of paper.